PranitKatwe/cusror-hackathon-denver/README.md

 # Repo Oracle - MCP Hackathon Project

 **Repo Oracle** is an **MCP (Model Context Protocol)** server built for the **Cursor Hackathon**.
-It acts as an intelligent GitHub assistant that lets you query any public repository directly from **Cursor Chat** — list issues, summarize pull requests, search code, and surface TODOs — all without leaving your editor.
+It acts as an intelligent GitHub assistant that lets you query any public repository directly from **Cursor Chat** which list issues, summarize pull requests, search code, and surface TODOs all without leaving your editor.

 ---